ctc2000/MV-Collection-System-Layout/README.md

 # Sample Workflow

-### Turbine and Substation Coordinates (CSV)
+### Turbine and Substation Coordinates
 Given a turbine array, use spatial analysis software (Global Mapper or Google Earth Pro) to generate a CSV containing longitude/latitude coordinates for the project.

 ![Cable Schedule](Images/col_10.png)

 The program will generate a minimum spanning tree (left) and a suboptimal capacitated minimum spanning tree (right) to guide user input of WTG groupings.
+Due to site-specific variables, user input is desired for the final grouping rather than any theoretically optimal configuration.

 The MST is generated using Kruskal's algorithm from the NetworkX library.
-The suboptimal CMST with no crossings is generated according to Sharma's heuristic.<sup>1</sup>
+The suboptimal CMST with no crossings is programmed and generated according to Sharma's heuristic.<sup>1</sup>

 ![MST](Images/col_06.png)